SachinKalsi/blog/category/ml/_posts/2018-03-05-how-to-handle-missing-values-in-dataset?.md

 ## 4. Model based Imputation

-In this technique, we assume the feature, for which the values are missing for some data points, as class label & we predict the missed value using the algorithms like K-NN etc.
+In this technique, we assume the feature, for which the values are missing for some data points, as class label & we predict the missed value by using the algorithms like K-NN etc.

 __Example__: Lets assume, we got the value for the cell (3, 3) as 1 (by using Impute based on class labels technique).
 Now sample data looks like below.